aminariafar/Implementation-and-Comparison-of-Conventional-Generative-Models/README.md

 - **`Diffusion_model.ipynb`** — Exploration of diffusion-based generative modeling.

 ### Dataset
-- All experiments and comparisons are performed on the **MNIST handwritten digit dataset**, ensuring a consistent benchmark for evaluation.
+- All experiments and comparisons are performed on the **MNIST handwritten digit dataset** (in order to achieve computational feasibility), ensuring a consistent benchmark for evaluation.

 ---